Mechanical projects

 -

-CAM Process Workflow: This project walks through the essential steps of preparing a part for CNC milling:
+essential steps of preparing a part for CNC milling:

 - Machining Operations: Multiple milling operations are defined to create the part's features, including rough milling (`Fraisage d'ébauche`), contour milling (`Fraisage de contour`), and center drilling (`Foret à centrer`) for the various pockets and holes.